Best Practices to Measure the Benefits of GitHub Copilot

 bar graph depicting lead time bottlenecks before and after Copilot

 At any given moment, multiple factors that influence developer productivity are at play.
 So if there is no positive improvement in your metrics—how can you be sure it’s related to Copilot?
+Tools like Faros AI utilize machine learning to conduct causal analysis of these metrics, and can answer this question.
+To find out more, contact us.

-Maximizing the Long-Term Benefits of GitHub Copilot
+Maximizing the long-term benefits of GitHub Copilot

 Once you’ve measured downstream impact, you’ll be able to have meaningful, data-driven conversations with leadership that justify the tool’s continued use and expansion.
 Following the best practices in this series will set your engineering organization up to experience maximum benefits of GitHub Copilot.